Scrut1ny/GrapheneOS-Guide/README.md

     - Developer options > `USB debugging` ✅

 - CLI Install Guide
-  - Buy a Google Pixel with cash (NOT FROM VERISON BECAUSE THEY LOCK THE OEM)
   - Turn on phone by holding down power + volume button.
   - Skip & disable ALL Google login / telemtry bullshit.
   - Enable `OEM Unlocking`